digitalizedplanning/UnlockQGIS/README.md

-# UnlockQGIS
-Unlock the Power of QGIS
+# Unlock the Power of QGIS

 Learning material

 Download here!